 - The river must have large load.
 This will be possible if there is active erosion in the upper and middle stages.
-The river need to have enough material to deposit at the river mouth otherwise all materials will be eroded by ocean current or being deposited before they reach river mouth.
+The river needs to have enough material to deposit at the river mouth otherwise all materials will be eroded by ocean current or being deposited before they reach the river mouth.

 - There should not be extensive deposition in the middle stage e.g. presence of lake in between or high evaporation rate (first).
 If there is a extensive deposition at middle of the river there will be no enough load to be deposited at the river mouth and hence no delta will be formed.